GeorgeLychock/Project-Management-Dashboard---MS2/README.md

         -   Give your key a nem.
         -   Copy the key into the value for 'key' in the widget0001.json file located in teh data/ folder

--   [GitHub API: ](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api) The GitHub API code came from Code Institute, see Code Credits, but information was used from the link provided here.
+-   [GitHub API: ](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api) The GitHub API code came from Code Institute, see Code Credits, but information was used from the GitHub link provided here.

 <a name="TEST"></a>
 # Testing